htrueman/github-crawler/README.md

 # GitHub Crawler

+**NOTE: This is a coding challenge for a job application.
+So the script is limited and parses only the first page of search results.**

 This is a Python script to search GitHub for repositories, issues, or wikis based on specified search parameters.
 The script is implemented using `argparse`, `json`, `re`, `requests`, `typing`, `enum`, `lxml`, and `pydantic` libraries.

 ## Installation